suyash101101/Agora/README.md

 Agora is a Polkadot parachain template extended with a verifiable computation marketplace.
 It enables parachains to outsource off‑chain jobs (API fetches, computations) to a network of staked workers.
 Results are verified on‑chain using a crypto‑economic commit‑reveal game.
 Cross‑parachain requests and result delivery use XCM.
 This instance has been obtained with paraid 5024 on the Paseo test network.

-### Why Agora
-- Verifiable correctness without trusted hardware: commit–reveal with on‑chain verification ensures results are independently checkable.
-- Decentralized worker marketplace: staked workers compete to execute jobs; dishonest actors are slashed, honest majority is rewarded.
-- XCM‑native interoperability: submit from one parachain, execute on another, and receive results back seamlessly.
-- Flexible execution off‑chain: leverage OCWs and external infrastructure for low‑latency IO and scalable compute.
-- Deterministic on‑chain settlement: rewards, slashing, and consensus resolution are transparent and reproducible.

 ### Live Walkthough
 [Watch Agora Walk Through](https://app.supademo.com/demo/cm6xuj2sr01o8pegv3s411vap)